Applicant/affected family member support

 Go to the safety and security page for more information.

 It is important to feel safe at court.
-Let a know if you’re worried about your safety.
+Let a registrar know if you’re worried about your safety.

-Family violence practitioners
+Family violence applicant practitioners

 Family violence applicant practitioners can provide information about the court and intervention order process.
 They can also refer you to a range of support programs and support agencies.